Infinem/Invenimus-Project/README.md

-# Invenimus Lane Detection Project
+# INVENIMUS Lane Detection Project

 The project is made to detect lane lines on the road.
 The video was taken from a car where the camera was mounted on the front.
 If you want you may adapt this project to a real-time camera recorder to drive a car.